IMF package for Ukraine 'not enough', minister says

 New president Petro Poroshenko, installed after Russia annexed Ukraine's Crimea region in March, moved closer to the EU by signing that agreement at the end of June.

-Groysman said Ukraine planned a programme to modernise infrastructure and create new jobs in the area of eastern Ukraine where the army is battling an uprising by pro-Russian separatists.
+Groysman said Ukraine planned a program to modernize infrastructure and create new jobs in the area of eastern Ukraine where the army is battling an uprising by pro-Russian separatists.

 He appealed for international help to diversify Ukraine's energy sources, reducing its reliance on Russian gas.
 The government would also combat corruption, he said.

-The EU, which has promised Ukraine 11 billion euros (8.75 billion pounds) of loans and grants over the next seven years, has so far handed over 850 million euros, EU Enlargement Commissioner Stefan Fuele told the conference.
+The EU, which has promised Ukraine 11 billion euros ($15 billion) of loans and grants over the next seven years, has so far handed over 850 million euros, EU Enlargement Commissioner Stefan Fuele told the conference.

-Fuele stressed that any further financial support from the European Union would depend on Ukraine pushing ahead with reforms, including constitutional reform, decentralisation and judicial reform.
+Fuele stressed that any further financial support from the European Union would depend on Ukraine pushing ahead with reforms, including constitutional reform, decentralization and judicial reform.

 "We also need to see further action on the economy, trade and business, and in the energy sector," Fuele said.